RehabAbotalep/RehabAbotalep.github.io/_posts/2024-06-25-add-to-teams-channel-by-tag.md

 1. **tenantId:** This is the ID of your Microsoft Entra tenant.
 It's used to authenticate your script with Microsoft Graph API.

-2. **clientId and clientSecret:** These are the ID and secret of your Microsoft Entra ID app registration.
+2. **clientId and clientSecret:** These are the ID and secret of your Microsoft Entra app registration.
 They are used to authenticate your script with Microsoft Graph API.
 The script uses these values to get an access token, which is required to make authenticated requests to the Microsoft Graph API.

 3. **batchSize:** This is the number of members to add in each batch.
 The script adds members to the Teams channel in batches to avoid hitting rate limits of the Microsoft Graph API.